Anamika-JH/Anamika-JH.github.io/index.md

 ## About Me

-Currently, I hold the position of Graduate Researcher at the I3D lab within the Department of Design and Manufacturing(DnM) of the Indian Institute of Science, Bangalore, guided by Pradipta Biswas.
-Prior to this role, I completed my undergraduate studies at RIT, Kottayam, specializing in Electronics and Communication Engineering.
-During my time at RIT, I was as an Undergraduate Researcher at the Centre for Advanced Signal Processing (CASP lab) under mentorship of Manju Manuel.
+Currently, I hold the position of Research Associate at the Indian Institute of Technology, Delhi, under the mentorship of Prof. M. Hanmandlu.
+Prior to this role, I was a Graduate Researcher at the I3D lab within the Department of Design and Manufacturing (DnM) of the Indian Institute of Science, Bangalore, guided by Pradipta Biswas.
+I completed my undergraduate studies at RIT, Kottayam, specializing in Electronics and Communication Engineering.
+During my time at RIT, I was an Undergraduate Researcher at the Centre for Advanced Signal Processing (CASP lab) under the mentorship of Manju Manuel.

 ## Research Interests